martinvoegele/martinvoegele.github.io/_pages/software.md

 ## Binless WHAM
-(with Alfredo Jost-López and Lukas Stelzl)
+(developed at the Max Planck Institute of Biophysics with Alfredo Jost-López, Lukas Stelzl and Gerhard Hummer)

-An efficient implementation of the binless WHAM method for statistical reweighting of biased simulations.
+**Efficient implementation of the binless weighted histogram analysis method for statistical reweighting of biased simulations.**

 <a href="https://github.com/bio-phys/binless-wham">View it on GitHub.</a>